Interested in living in Greece for a year, five years or forever?

 If this permit does not suit your situation, see “How non-EU citizens can get a visa and permit to live and work in Greece” to learn about other possible options in acquiring a residence and work permit.

-Please take the time to read this article, as it is unavailable anywhere else since October 2007.
+Please take the time to read this article, as it is unavailable anywhere else and constantly updated since October 2007.

 Warning

-Versions of this article appear on websites run by the U.S. Embassy in Athens, three lawyers and two commercial ‘expat’ guides that reused information without permission.
+Outdated versions of this article appear on websites run by the U.S. Embassy in Athens, Greek/Russian/Cypriot/UK lawyers, property sales/rental companies and two commercial ‘expat’ guides that reused information without permission.

-They refuse to abide by copyright law and remove the infringing material or give credit, though many passages were copied verbatim, including first-hand experiences from my readers and my life.
+They refuse to abide by copyright law and remove the infringing material or give credit, though many passages were copied verbatim, including first-hand details from my readers and my life.

 Be careful who you trust.